Monday, Aug 19 at 10:00 am – Friday, Aug 23 at 5:00 pm

-An exceptional group of professional podcasters, radio writers, producers and entrepreneurs help you develop your audio practice and podcasting vision.
+An exceptional group of professional podcasters, artists, radio producers, and entrepreneurs to help you develop your audio practice and podcasting vision.

-Today, anyone can become a broadcaster, but hosting a successful listener-supported podcast is a professional engagement.
+10 years ago the internet and low-cost audio production tools radically transformed the radio landscape, liberating makers from traditional media and the audience from time and space.
+Nowadays, anyone can become a broadcaster.
+But hosting a successful listener-supported podcast is a professional engagement.
 A successful podcaster has a great dose of imagination and a strong entrepreneurial initiative along with many technical skills, from audio engineering and radio journalism to sound storytelling and online marketing.

 We are looking for audio producers and podcasters from all aspects of the media industry and beyond with demonstrable skills in storytelling, sound editing and mixing.
 Participants are accepted on a first-come, first-serve basis.
 Give us an idea of who you are and why you are coming.
 When you register you will be asked for a short statement of interest that should briefly describe your experience in audio production and a podcast idea (It would be great if you have one.
 If not, you might come up with one during the workshop), plus a bio.
 There’s a spot for a link to a work sample (and CV, which would also be nice, but is not required).